aeon-toolkit/aeon/docs/mentoring.md

 EEG (Electroencephalogram) data are high dimensional time series that are used in medical, psychology and brain computer interface research.
-For example, EEG are used to detect epilepsy and to control decvices such as mice.
+For example, EEG are used to detect epilepsy and to control devices such as mice.
 There is a huge body of work on analysing and learning from EEG, but there is a wide disparity of tools, practices and systems used.
-This project will help members of the `aeon` team who are currently researching techniques for EEG classification [1] and developing an aeon sister toolkit, ``aeon-neuro`` [LINK](https://github.com/aeon-toolkit/aeon-neuro).
+This project will help members of the `aeon` team who are currently researching techniques for EEG classification [1] and developing an aeon sister toolkit, [``aeon-neuro``](https://github.com/aeon-toolkit/aeon-neuro).
 We will work together to improve the structure and documentation for aeon-neuro, help integrate the toolkit with existing EEG toolkits such as NM [2], provide interfaces to standard data formats such as BIDS [3] and help develop and assess a range of EEG classification